 So for every gigabyte about 73,741,824 bytes or 70.3 MB of disk space is over-reported.
 That’s why when 80GB advertised drive will give you actual disk space of 74.5 GB space which is about 7 percent less.

 This varies from drive to drive and storage media market.
 Consumers need to pay close attention when they get 1 Gigabyte it’s equal of 1 billion bytes.
 While the flash media storage comes with actual memory amounts.
-Similarly a 512 megabytes memory card gives complete 512 MB of data capacity.
-Similarly SSD of 256 GB will give you only 240 GB of space.
-SSD markets set aside extra room to store the dead cells for binary vs. decimal difference.
+Similarly, a 512 megabytes memory card gives complete 512 MB of data capacity.
+Similarly, SSD of 256 GB will give you only 240 GB of space.
+SSD markets set aside an extra room to store the dead cells for binary vs. decimal difference.

 Formatted vs. Unformatted